Better Life with MgO

 The most popular technique to reduce SOx emissions (FGD: Flue Gas Desulfurization), mainly in large installations, is wet scrubbing the flue gases using various alkaline SOx neutralization reagents.
 Despite its high SOx reduction efficiency, wet scrubbing is criticized for having other cross media effects with probably a total negative environmental impact.
 Consider that from an environmental standpoint, it is always preferable to implement sustainable pollution abatement technologies that reduce pollutant emissions and simultaneously exhibit low environmental side effects, i.e. taking into account the resources consumption (energy, water, raw materials etc.), the transfer of pollutants to other media and the generation of new waste.

-Dry or semi-dry technologies are more sustainable but they still require the use of lime products or sodium bicarbonate which both are hazardous chemicals and generate high waste volumes that are difficult to manage.
+Dry or semi-dry technologies are more sustainable but they still require the use of lime products or sodium bicarbonate both of which are hazardous chemicals and generate high waste volumes that are difficult to manage.
 MgO based reagents are being used in very few FGD installations worldwide and always only as wet scrubbing agents, suffering from cross-media effects (i.e. transforming an air pollution problem to a water pollution problem).
-Up to now, there is no documented reference of dry or semi-dry FGD using MgO as the main as the main scrubbing reagent in the CLM BREF.
+Up to now, there is no documented reference of dry or semi-dry FGD using MgO as the main scrubbing reagent in the CLM BREF.

 The project will demonstrate that a dry desulfurization technology based on MgO reagents is a positive Net Environmental Impact solution for magnesium industries, especially in those areas with limited water availability where wet technologies cannot not be applied.